keystonejs/keystone-email/README.md

 ### Mandrill template support

 Mandrill template support has been dropped.
 If you are going to use this, you're not using most of the functionality of this package anyway, and we suggest you simply use Mandrill's API directly.

+### Automatic tagging

+Keystone would previously automatically tag emails with the sent date and template name.
+That's pretty opinionated and of questionable usefulness, if you still want this behaviour it's easy to add tags yourself in the `send()` options.

 ### Path changes